- Last updated: February 28, 2022

 - “Strictly necessary” cookies, which are first party cookies that must be set to allow us to deliver the Website to you and to provide specific services that you request from us.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
 The services offered by our Websites that require cookies in order to function include: account log-in, shopping basket/online store, billing and comments/blog features.

-- “Performance” cookies, which are first party cookies that help us to collect information about how visitors use our site and helps us with site analysis and improvements.
+- “Performance” cookies, which are first party cookies that help us to collect information about how visitors use our Websites and helps us with site analysis and improvements.
 Performance cookies will remain on your computer after you close your browser.
 We use all information collected by these cookies in aggregated form, rather than linking it to individual Website users.
 Where permitted by applicable law, we will deploy first party performance cookies automatically when you visit our Websites.
-If you opt out of, or do not allow, these cookies (as applicable), we will not know when you have visited our Websites.
+If you opt out of, or do not allow, these cookies (as applicable), we will not know when you have visited our Websites and will not be able to monitor its performance.

 - “Targeting” cookies, which are third party cookies set through our Websites by our advertising partners.
 They are used by those companies to build a profile of your interests and show you relevant adverts on other websites.
 They do not directly store personal information, but are based on uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will still experience advertising but it will be less targeted to you.